-Increasing international development finance and philanthropy donor funds can be enhanced through better access to information on funding opportunities and support for potential recipients in applying for funding (CBD, 2020).
+International development finance and philanthropy will continue to be important sources of funding for PCAs that conserve globally significant biodiversity and secure ecosystem services (Lindsey et al., 2020; Deutz et al., 2020).
+But more could be done to make these funding flows more effective and durable.
+The impact of donor funds can be enhanced through better access to information on funding opportunities and support for potential recipients in applying for funding (CBD, 2020).
 Improving donor coordination can ensure that funding is targeted more strategically, from both public and private sources (CBD, 2020).
 The Legacy Landscapes Fund (LLF)27, for example, is a joint initiative that includes the German and French international development agencies, IUCN and WWF, and which combines public and private resources.
 The LLF and the project finance for permanence approach28 can help focus on the long-term management needs of PCAs of global significance.